MobileFirst-Platform-Developer-Center/BlueList-On-Premise/android/README.md

 ## Worklight Server Setup Using MobileFirst CLI

-Navigate to the BlueList directory.
+Navigate to the BlueListProxy directory.
 `
-$> cd BlueList-On-Premise/BlueList/
+$> cd BlueList-On-Premise/BlueListProxy/
 `

+Edit the server/conf/worklight.properties file.
+Change the CloudantProtocol, CloudantHost, CloudantPort, CloudantUsername, and CloudantPassword values to match your IBM MobileFirst Platform Cloudant Data Layer Local Edition access information.

-Complete the following calls in the BlueList directory:
+Complete the following calls in the BlueListProxy directory:
 - `$> mfp create-server`
 - `$> mfp start`
 - `$> mfp console`

 At this point, a browser will open and you should see the Worklight console.
 The default login credentials are user 'admin' with password 'admin'.
-There should be 2 applications deployed and 1 adapter.
+There should be 2 applications deployed and 2 adapters.

 ## Running the Android sample (Bluelist-On-Premise/android)